 The Duncan Sayre MacInnes Memorial Scholarship.
 This scholarship is awarded to the Fourth Year cadet who is considered the most deserving of those who accept a regular commission in an Air Operations military occupation by reason of academic standing, character, and proficiency in summer training.
+This award was first instituted in 1951 by Colonel C.S.
+MacInnes in memory of his brother the late Brigadier-General Duncan Sayre MacInnes, CMG,DSO, Royal Engineers, who graduated with honours from RMC in 1897.
 (Spring)